myllynen/ansible-packer/README.md

 Then, create a [playbook](packer.yml) to use this role.

-This is a basic playbook for building an image with Qemu:
+This is a basic playbook for building an image with QEMU:

 ```
 ---
-- name: Build image with Packer on Qemu
+- name: Build image with Packer on QEMU
   hosts: all
   vars:
     packer_binary: packer.io
     packer_builder: qemu
     packer_target: rhel_10

-    disk_size: 8192
+    vm_disk_size: 8192

     root_password: "{{ image_password }}"